 Can it be withdrawn?

-Yes, if you are not meeting the Student Responsibilities on the Post 16 Learning Contract that you and your parents and carers signed at the start of the academic year.
+Yes, if you are not meeting the Student Responsibilities on the Post 16 Learning Contract.

 If my financial circumstances change?